skip to Main Content

 Stepchildren Challenging a Will: Assets in Joint Tenancy Held in Resulting Trust

 In BC, courts can rule a will unfair and have it revised – or varied – if it doesn’t make ‘adequate provision for the proper maintenance and support’ of the will-maker’s spouse or children.
-This law ensures that spouses and children cannot be disinherited without sufficient cause.
+This ensures that spouses and children aren’t disinherited without sufficient cause.
 But, what about stepchildren?
-According to the Wills, Estates and Succession Act (WESA), a child is a natural birth child or a legally adopted child.
+According to the Wills, Estates and Succession Act (WESA), a child is a natural birth child or an adopted child.
 A stepchild is not a child under WESA, unless they have been adopted by their stepparent.

-It’s clear that a stepchild cannot vary a stepparent’s will under the WESA, however, there are ways that stepchildren can challenge a will.
+It’s clear that stepchildren can’t vary a stepparent’s will under WESA.
+However, there are ways that stepchildren can challenge a will.
 These scenarios can arise if:

 Assets in Joint Tenancy Held in Resulting Trust